thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/chart-widget.md

 In the example, widget is displaying the latest humidity time series data values of three devices.

-{% include images-gallery.html imageCollection="charts-doughnut" preview="false" %}
+{% include images-gallery.html imageCollection="charts-doughnut" %}

 ##### Bars